freeCodeCamp/freeCodeCamp/client/src/pages/learn/full-stack-developer/workshop-cat-photo-app/index.md

 ## Introduction to Build a Cat Photo App

-This is the first workshop for new frontend cert.
+This is the first workshop for the new full stack developer.